notmuch/notmuch/doc/man1/notmuch-config.rst

     | S      | unread (added when 'S' flag is not present)   |
     +--------+-----------------------------------------------+

-    The **notmuch new** command will notice flag changes in filenames and update tags, while the **notmuch tag** and **notmuch restore** commands will notice tag changes and update flags in filenames.
+    The :any:`notmuch-new(1)` command will notice flag changes in filenames and update tags, while the :any:`notmuch-tag(1)` and :any:`notmuch-restore(1)` commands will notice tag changes and update flags in filenames.

-    If there have been any changes in the maildir (new messages added, old ones removed or renamed, maildir flags changed, etc.), it is advisable to run **notmuch new** before **notmuch tag** or **notmuch restore** commands to ensure the tag changes are properly synchronized to the maildir flags, as the commands expect the database and maildir to be in sync.
+    If there have been any changes in the maildir (new messages added, old ones removed or renamed, maildir flags changed, etc.), it is advisable to run :any:`notmuch-new(1)` before
+    :any:`notmuch-tag(1)` or :any:`notmuch-restore(1)` commands to
+    ensure the tag changes are properly synchronized to the maildir flags, as the commands expect the database and maildir to be in sync.

     Default: ``true``.